 Seals in Sanday with Emma Neave-Webb

-Emma Neave-Webb is the Sanday Ranger and in the winter months she has been remotely operating the Sanday Seal Cam, which is proudly sponsored by NorthLink Ferries.
-Broadcasting from a remote beach on the island, the Sanday seal cam shows two pupping beaches in the months when grey seals haul ashore to give birth.
+Emma Neave-Webb is the former Sanday Ranger and part of that work involved remotely operating the Sanday Seal Cam, which is proudly sponsored by NorthLink Ferries.
+Broadcasting in the winter months from a remote beach on the island, the Sanday seal cam shows two pupping beaches in the months when grey seals haul ashore to give birth.

 “Last year we had people coming from America and Canada to see the seals because they had seen the seal cam.”

-We spoke to Emma on a cold November day after she returned from a guided walk with visitors!
+We spoke to Emma whilst she was still the Sanday Ranger.
+It was a cold November day and she had just returned from a guided walk with visitors!

 Q. Do you have visitors to the island coming to see seal pups at this time of the year?